vegax87/dgx_spark_config/README.md

 ## Reusable Wheelhouse (Symlink Strategy)

+> Quick path: If you already have a tarball or directory of prebuilt release wheels (internal CI artifacts or official distribution), you can skip all build steps and jump directly to the wheelhouse usage below.
+Just extract/copy them into your wheelhouse directory.

-After building all wheels (audio, vision, torch, triton, onnx, flash-attention, etc.) you can create a central "wheelhouse" directory of symlinks.
+After building all wheels (audio, vision, torch, triton, onnx, flash-attention, etc.) OR collecting prebuilt release wheels, you can create a central "wheelhouse" directory (symlinks or copies).
 This lets you:
 - Rapidly bootstrap new virtual environments (`pip install --no-index --find-links ...`) without rebuilding.
 - Copy the collection to another DGX Spark node for identical setup.